 St. Mary incorporates cross-curricular instruction/activities with technology whenever possible to provide students with a broad-based learning experience.

 In grades K5 through 4th, the model of instruction springs from the use of an integrated program, which includes both basal text and language learning experiences based on the literature studied, as well as a study of particular authors and trade books at appropriate times.

-In grades 5 through 8 the model of instruction is that of the Reader’s-Writer’s Workshop in which students proceed according to readiness along a continuum which defines grade level expectations in writing, mechanics, reading and literary skills.
+In grades 5 through 8 the model of instruction is that of the Reader’s-Writer’s Workshop in which students proceed according to readiness along a continuum which defines grade-level expectations in writing, mechanics, reading and literacy skills.

 St. Mary’s Language Arts/Reading curriculum involves:

 - Systematic and multisensory phonics instruction provides a strong foundation for young readers